 This is because people prepare and rehearse for interviews, and to be frank, sometimes fake enthusiasm.
 That is why it is so important to integrate a well-developed sales assessment into your interview process.

 It is time for a more efficient hiring process, with long-term results.
-Start weeding out the imposters early on and focus only on high-Drive candidates.
+Start weeding out the imposters early on and focus only on high-Drive candidates with the SalesDrive assessment.